Plan Change 1: Natural Hazards

 Natural hazard maps

-Proposed natural hazard maps (wdc.maps.arcgis.com)
+1. Open the Decision natural hazard maps in GIS (wdc.maps.arcgis.com)

 Coastal erosion and coastal flooding